Time-Coder/smartpool/README.md

             cpu_mode_res: Resource requirements when running on CPU.
             gpu_mode_res: Resource requirements when running on GPU.
             use_torch: Whether to enable PyTorch tensor sharing and device migration.
+            chunksize: If set, tasks with the same function are aggregated into a batch and executed as a single call with concatenated args.
+            chunk_timeout: Max seconds to wait before flushing a pending batch.

         Returns:
             A concurrent.futures.Future representing the given call.